kirill-push/leetcode/README.md

 # LeetCode Solutions

-Inside this repository, you will find my solutions to a variety of LeetCode coding challenges.
+:file_folder: Inside this repository, you will find my solutions to a variety of LeetCode coding challenges.
 I regularly update it as I solve more problems and improve my coding skills.
 These solutions are organized by problem main topic, and there is a dedicated folder containing test cases for these solutions.
-Some problems are solved according to a structured learning plan, while others are selected in free mode.
+Some problems are solved according to a structured learning plan, while others are selected in free mode. :books::computer:

 By clicking on the problem's title, you'll be directed to the corresponding LeetCode problem page.
-Clicking on "**link to solution**" will take you to my solution stored in this repository.
+Clicking on "**link to solution**" will take you to my solution stored in this repository. :link:

 Your feedback is highly appreciated!
 Enjoy your coding journey! :rocket: